albertomorini/glyrics/README.md

 # Glyrics lyrics for Apple Music

-glyrics scans your music's directory and next, for each song will search the lyrics on genius.com (searching by the info retrieved from tags title and artist).
+Glyrics scans your songs and for each one, will search the lyrics on genius.com, retrieve the lyrics and store into the song file.
-Found the lyrics?
-Store it into the song.

-It's mainly made for iTunes/Apple Music/iPhoneMusic, works only with M4A and MP3 audio.
+**Works**: with M4A and MP3, mainly made for iTunes/Apple Music/iPhoneMusic.

 ## Requirements: